muratk5n/thirdwave/en/README.md

 ---

-Prof Avi Loeb makes a good case; Oumuamua could be an artificial man-made (or little-green-men-made) object.
+Prof Avi Loeb makes a good case; Oumuamua could be an artificial object.
 He is not that excited about UFO sightings, bashes ppl wasting time on string theory (gymnastics in Anti-de Sitter space), and the multiverse.
 He seems to have the right kind of bullshit filter.

 ---